racker/service-registry-docs/Integration-Guide.md

 ```

 The code above is a simple web server that responds with "Hello, world!"
-The code that interacts with the Cloud Service Registry can be
+The code that interacts with the Rackspace Service Registry can be
 explained as follows:

 First, the server creates a session with a heartbeat interval of 30.